 Supervision seminar for currently employed school counselors who are pursuing the Pupil Personnel Services Credential.
-Enrollment required any semester that intern is not enrolled in EDC 480.
-Prerequisite: Internship credential, paid position as a school counselor, and admission to the PPS Internship program.
+Note: Enrollment required any semester that intern is not enrolled in EDC 480.
+Prerequisite: Internship credential, paid position as a school counselor, and admission to the PPS School Counseling Internship credential program.
 Graded Credit/No Credit.
 2 units.

 EDC 505.
 Seminar: Preparation of Master's Thesis/Project.

 This seminar is designed to extend research knowledge.
 Provides direction, library/professional counseling resources, exposure to sample theses/projects using APA style.
 Reviews research methodology and a review of the literature from a counseling perspective.
-Prerequisite: ED 250, advancement to candidacy for the Master's degree.
+Prerequisite: EDC 250, advancement to candidacy for the Master's degree.
 Graded Credit/No Credit.
 3 units.

 EDC 550.
-Master's Thesis - Counseling - Plan A. Credit given upon successful completion of a thesis approved for the Master's degree.
-Open only to the graduate student who has been advanced to candidacy for the Master's degree.
+Master's Thesis - Counseling - Plan A. Completion of a thesis approved for the Master's degree.
 Note: Department petition is required the semester prior to enrollment.
-Prerequisite: All course requirements in Counselor Education and EDC 505.
+Prerequisite: Advanced to candidacy.
+All course requirements in Counselor Education and EDC 505.
 Graded Credit/No Credit.
 3 units.

 EDC 551.
-Master's Project - Counseling - Plan B. Credit given upon successful completion of a project approved for the Master's degree.
-Open only to the graduate student who has been advanced to candidacy for the Master's degree.
+Master's Project - Counseling - Plan B. Completion of a project approved for the Master's degree.
 Note: Department petition is required the semester prior to enrollment.
-Prerequisite: All course requirements in Counselor Education and EDC 505.
+Prerequisite: Advanced to candidacy.
+All course requirements in Counselor Education and EDC 505.
 Graded Credit/No Credit.
 3 units.